minthemiddle/pauker-to-sqlite/README.md

 # Pauker to SQLite Converter

+**About this project**: Convert Pauker flashcard files to an SQLite database for easier management and querying.

 This script converts Pauker flashcard files (`.pau.gz`) into an SQLite database, making it easier to manage and query flashcard data.

 ## Prerequisites